Floods, snow and wind cause travel chaos in Britain

 As heavy snow settled across northern Britain, travel was disrupted and some schools closed.
 The defence ministry said about 100 soldiers had been deployed to Skegness on the Lincolnshire coast, where about 3,000 residents were urged to leave their homes or move upstairs.

-With a forecast of further snow and wind, 80 flights have been cancelled at Heathrow and four at Gatwick, and passengers are advised to check flight status with airlines before travelling to airports.
+With a forecast of further snow and wind, 80 flights were cancelled at Heathrow and four at Gatwick on Thursday, and passengers were advised to check flight status with airlines before travelling to airports on Friday.

 Some flights at Manchester Airport have been delayed due to snowy conditions.